Sign In

 Haebom

 There is a country called the Republic of Latvia on the Baltic Sea coast.
-It is certainly a somewhat unfamiliar country to South Korea.
-It is a country that established diplomatic relations after the collapse of the Soviet Union, and the most recent news about it is that it is the country where film director Kim Ki-duk died.
+It’s certainly a country that’s fairly unfamiliar to Koreans.
+In fact, it only established diplomatic ties after the breakup of the Soviet Union, and for most people, the only recent news about Latvia is that it’s where the film director Kim Ki-duk passed away.

-"Why aren't there speakers on the speaker list at the actual conference?"
+"Why are the speakers listed on the program missing from the actual conference?"

-This has been happening for years, ever since DevTernity announced that they would balance the gender ratio of their speakers for diversity.
-Gergely Orosz noticed this and made it public by posting it on his social media and blog.
-Currently, the profiles of the speakers have been deleted or replaced, and their traces (fake profiles) are also being deleted one by one.
-There is also a heated discussion about the article on Wikipedia.
+Orosz realized that this had been going on for years, ever since DevTernity announced they would balance the gender ratio of their speakers for diversity.
+He brought it to light by posting about it on social media and his blog.
+Now, those speaker profiles are being deleted or replaced, and the fake accounts are gradually disappearing one by one.
+There’s an active debate happening on Wikipedia about the matter, too.

-Gergely Orosz criticized DevTernity as a paid conference with lazy and PC-like organizers.
+Gergely Orosz criticized DevTernity as a paid conference with organizers who were lazy and only pretending to be politically correct.

 Subscribe to 'haebom'